Meneer-de-Bruin/WCT-API/docs/apis/descriptions/part-access_target.rst

 | **accessZoneText**
 | Contains one of the following: Public, Onsite, Restricted, based upon the integer in accessZone.

-When updating only the accessZone is taken into account.

 .. include:: descriptions/desc-systemGenerated.rst